stackforge/staccato/doc/source/index.rst

 * Verify data integrity and security of the bytes in flight.

 Staccato is as a service that does a upload or download of an image on behalf of a client.
 The client can issue a single, short lived request to move an image.
 Unlike traditional upload/downloads the client does not have to live for the length of the transfer marshaling the protocol de jour for every single byte.
-Instead if issues it request, ends, and can then check back later for progress.
+Instead it issues a request and then ends.
+Later it can check back in with the service to determine progress.
 Staccato does the work of protocol negotiation and optimal parameter setting, scheduling the transfer, error recovery, and much more.

 Contents
 ============